humancompatible/train/README.md

 ### Running the algorithms

-This repository uses [Hydra](https://hydra.cc/) to manage parameters; Hydra is installed as one of the dependencies.
+This repository uses [Hydra](https://hydra.cc/) to manage parameters; it is installed as one of the dependencies.
 The _.yaml_ files are stored in the `experiments/conf` folder.
 * To change the parameters of the experiment - the number of runs for each algorithm, maximum time, the dataset used (*note: for now supports only Folktables*) - use `experiment.yaml`.
 * To change the dataset settings - such as file location - or do dataset-specific adjustments, use `data/{dataset_name.yaml}`
 * To change algorithm hyperparameters, use `alg/{algorithm_name.yaml}`.